hail2u/html-best-practices/README.md

 ### Markup `ruby` element verbosely

-`ruby` support is not completed across the modern browsers.
+`ruby` element support is not completed across the modern browsers.

 Bad: